49pctber/crypto_payments/README.md

 ## Address Management

-To monitor a specific addresses, configure `monitor.json` to include the address, network, and previous balance of that address.
-For a payment to be considered successful, that balance must increase by `self.payment_thresholds` as defined in `AddressMonitor`.
-This is a feature I plan on improving to allow for variable payments, denomination in fiat, etc.
+To monitor a specific addresses, configure `monitor.json` to include the address, network, and previous balance of each address.
+For a payment to be considered successful, that balance must increase by the amount specified by your Invoice (if none is specified, any positive change will trigger a successful payment).
+If there are multiple addresses for the same network, this will only check for the address with the lowest balance.
+(Ideally you only monitor addresses that haven't been used previously).
+This reduces the number of API calls, and also reduces address reuse.
+If you want to see which address will be checked (like to display a QR code to a user), use `AddressMonitor.getNextApis()`.

 Note that I do not own any of the addresses used in these commits.
 I just randomly selected addresses to use for testing.